kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 ### Upload project data to DBFS

-In this demonstration project, you will upload the project data to DBFS as the PySpark Iris starter comes with a catalog set up to access data stored on DBFS.
+When run on Databricks, Kedro cannot access data stored in your project's directory.
+Therefore, you will need to upload your project's data to an accessible location.
+In this guide, we will store the data on the Databricks File System (DBFS).
+The PySpark Iris starter contains an environment that is set up to access data stored in DBFS (`conf/databricks`).
+To learn more about environments in Kedro configuration, see the [documentation](../configuration/configuration_basics.md#configuration-environments).

 There are several ways to upload data to DBFS.
 In this guide, it is recommended to use [Databricks CLI](https://docs.databricks.com/dev-tools/cli/dbfs-cli.html) because of the convenience it offers.
 Use the following Databricks CLI command to upload your data: